 You’ve probably never been to a museum that focuses on bad art.
 The Museum of Bad Art houses “art too bad to be ignored” and is a highlight worth adding to your time in Boston.
 It’s the world’s only museum dedicated to bad art that began in the basement of a private home.

 The museum has since grown into a local favorite that shines the spotlight on quality bad art.
-It’s a quirky and fun addition to your Boston trip, especially if you happen to be planning a 3 days in Boston itinerary.
+It’s a quirky and fun addition to your Boston trip, especially if you happen to be planning a 3-day itinerary.

 Lexington and Concord